Booking lessons is very simple:

 5) Add the lesson(s) directly your calendar (optional).
 On the confirmation page, you’ll see that if you have a Google, Outlook or iCal calendar you can directly add your lessons to your calendar.
 If you use a different calendar, we suggest you manually add the lessons so that you don’t forget to turn up!
 You’ll also have the option of registering for an account – more information on this can be found further down in this guide.

 After making the booking you’ll receive a confirmation email.
 Keep this safe as you may need to check your lesson time or reschedule.
-We’ll also send you an email reminder, and if you added your mobile number with the country code included, we’ll send you an SMS reminder too.
-On the day, just log into Skype at the right time and your tutor will be ready for you!
-(Note, if you haven’t taken a lesson with your tutor before, you’ll need to find them on Skype using the ID we provide after booking.
+You’ll also get a reminder email, and if you added your mobile number with the country code included, we’ll send you an SMS reminder too.

 Your options for rescheduling or cancelling a lesson depend on whether you logged in when booking.
 Using an account and logging in are optional – many students decide to skip this and simply apply their credits by entering their email address.